 To meet demand, retirement developments are springing up all over the country, offering a unique housing option for people over 55 years old.
 Renting instead of buying can give people financial freedom and many wish they had done it sooner.

 Below we outline some of the key financial benefits to renting in a retirement community:

 Freeing up capital

-One of the key reasons people decide to rent is they want to free up capital from the sale of a home.
+One of the key reasons people decide to rent in retirement, is they want to free up capital from the sale of a home.
 Some have decided to downsize from a large family home to a home that is more age-appropriate.
-For others they simply don’t want to have large sums of money tied up in bricks and mortar and want to use it to enjoy their retirement or help family out.
+For others, they simply don’t want to have large sums of money tied up in bricks and mortar and want to use it to enjoy their retirement, or to help family out.

 Renting in a specialist retirement community through My Future Living can be the ideal solution, especially as the majority of our properties are rented out assured or ‘lifetime’ tenancies.
 This gives people the same security of tenure as home ownership, which is ideal for people used to owning their own home.

 A recent article in Which? highlighted that the cost of moving hit a record high after the end of the stamp duty holiday in summer 2021.
 They point to a survey by the price comparison site, ‘Reallymoving’ that shows the average cost to move has jumped to £11,777, with stamp duty by far the single biggest expense.